Custom Commands

 envClient = function(_K)

--- This will only run once on each client
+-- This will only run once on each client while in studio or in the demo place

 _K.log(`Hello World from ExampleAddon customcommand envClient!`, "INFO")